 As there are two contracts with separate destinies there are arguably two sales.
 Again however this is essentially one transaction whereby A and B exchange wet oil from field X and 15-day Brent.
 By the nature of the transaction, the two parties are indifferent to the absolute price of oil as represented by April Brent.

+Top of page

 Example 5

 The facts are as in Example 4.
 A wants to sell wet oil to B. But the hedging transactions are carried out with two independent parties, C and D. A buys April Brent from C, and B sells April Brent to D. There is no corresponding transaction between C and D and no one broker is involved in all three transactions.
 A and B put each other on hold until their hedging transactions are lined up.
 The three transactions are then carried out simultaneously to avoid exposure to price movements.